get-convex/migrations/README.md

   no changes are committed, and you can see what it would have done.
 See [below](#test-a-migration-with-dryrun) This is good for validating it does what you expect.
+- If it had already completed, it will no-op.
+To continue from where it had finished (to handle newer documents), pass in the final cursor value explicitly, or pass `forceContinue: true`.

 ## Running migrations serially